Mandatory Retirement Benefits: What It Means

 WHAT EMPLOYERS NEED TO KNOW

 Employers with 5 or more employees who do not offer a retirement plan will be obligated to participate.
-Once CalSavers opens for enrollment, employers can register for CalSavers and must comply by the following deadlines:
+Employers can register for CalSavers and must comply by the following deadlines:

 The implementation will be phased in over a period of years.
-The first phase likely begins in 2019 for larger employers – and small businesses will have a mandate beginning in 2021 (subject to change).
+The first phase begins this year for larger employers – and small businesses will have a mandate beginning in 2022 (subject to change).

 The good news for employers, they will not have to administer the program, nor contribute.